inaimathi/cl-handlers/README.md

 **This library is still in development.** Don't use it yet.

 ## TODO/Notes
-- Trap from-string errors and report the 400 thing
-- Trap other errors and report the 500 thing

 ### Open Questions
 - How do we deal with POST parameters?